tandris/strapi-plugin-codemirror/README.md

-# strapi-plugin-codemirror
+# Strapi plugin strapi-plugin-codemirror

-CodeMirror text editor plugin for Strapi headless CMS
+A quick description of strapi-plugin-codemirror.